November 26 ~ Of All the Gin Joints

-The gin joint is Rick's Café Américain, the most popular spot in town.
-The woman is lsa (Ingrid Bergman).
+Watercolor of two glasses on a piano in warm light The gin joint is Rick’s Café Américain, the most popular spot in town.
+The woman is Ilsa (Ingrid Bergman).
 The man is Rick Blaine (Humphrey Bogart).
-The film is Casablanca, one of the greatest motion pictures of all time.
-On this day in 1942, the film had its world premiere at the Hollywood Theater in New York.
+And the film is Casablanca, one of the greatest motion pictures ever made.
+On this day in 1942, the film premiered at the Hollywood Theater in New York.

-Casablanca featured one of the greatest love songs, As Time Goes By (Lyrics and music by Herman Hupfeld):
+Casablanca featured one of cinema’s most memorable great love songs, As Time Goes By (lyrics and music by Herman Hupfeld):

 “You must remember this;